bhouston/fastify-file-router/README.md

 ## Using Zod Schemas

-You can use [Zod](https://zod.dev) schemas directly with `defineRouteZod`, which automatically extracts TypeScript types from Zod schemas using `z.infer` and converts them to JSON Schema for Fastify's runtime validation.
+You can use [Zod](https://zod.dev) schemas directly with `defineRouteZod`, which automatically extracts TypeScript types from Zod schemas using `z.infer` and uses the Zod schemas directly for runtime validation.
+The Zod schemas are also converted to JSON Schema, but these conversions are **only used for documentation purposes** (such as OpenAPI/Swagger), not for validation.
+This means you get the full power and better error messages of Zod validation, while still having proper API documentation.
 This is the recommended approach when using Zod.

 **Route with Zod Schemas (`routes/api/users/$id.patch.ts`)**